AutoMapper/AutoMapper.Extensions.Microsoft.DependencyInjection/README.md

 Mapping configuration is static as it is the root object that can create an `IMapper`.

-Mapper instances are registered as scoped as they are intented to be used within the lifetime of a request.
-Since a `Mapper` instance can internally create other instances during mapping, it cannot be registered statically.
+Mapper instances are registered as transient as they are intented to be used within the lifetime of a request.
+You can configure this with the `serviceLifetime` parameter.
+Be careful changing this as `Mapper` takes a dependency on a factory method to instantiate the other extensions.

 ### Mapper.Map usage